ferasakileh/Software-Design-Project/README.md

 # Software-Design-Project

+The following projects have all been coded in MATLAB.

 We are students at the Ohio State University studying engineering.
 We have taken it upon ourselves to create a simple game that will create relief after long hours of studying and doing homework.
 We have worked hard this year to refine our skills to